 Female entrepreneurs have made remarkable strides as business owners in Ireland.

-Ahead of International Women’s Day, March 8th, we’ve compiled a list of some seriously impressive Irish women who are making waves both at home and abroad.
+We’ve compiled a list of some seriously impressive Irish women who are making waves both at home and abroad.
 These women are helping to drive gender equality as well as helping to inspire others to do the same and make a difference.

 Nora Twomey: Co-founder & Creative Director of Cartoon Saloon